dataandstuff/omega-hugo/exampleSite/content/career.md

 ---
 title : "Career"
 layout: "career"
-description: "Do what you enjoy, invest for your future and reap the benefits of working with the worlds first advancement company that puts people first."
+description: "Do what you enjoy, if you want to work for the best AI implementation and you think you love learning and implementing new stuff, do join us."

 ######### about ###############
 about:
   enable : true
-  title : "Who we're looking for" content : "Bright, educated and hard working individuals who put professionalism first." video_thumb : "images/promo-video-thumbnail.jpg" video_id : "g3-VxLQO7do"
+  title : "Who we're looking for" content : "Bright, educated and hard working individuals who put professionalism and fail fast approach first." video_thumb : "images/promo-video-thumbnail.jpg" video_id : "g3-VxLQO7do"